Trump Uses National 20-Week Abortion Ban As A Rallying Cry For The Midterm Election

 Dr. Daniel Grossman, a professor of obstetrics, gynecology and reproductive sciences at the University of California at San Francisco and director of Advancing New Standards in Reproductive Health, told Refinery29 earlier this year that existing scientific research disproves Trump's comments.

-The Journal of the American Medical Association published in 2005 what it's considered to be the most comprehensive literature review on fetal pain to this day.
-The authors of the review said it's not until the third trimester when fetuses start developing the neurological wiring needed to feel pain.
+The Journal of the American Medical Association published in 2005 what it's considered to be the most comprehensive literature review on foetal pain to this day.
+The authors of the review said it's not until the third trimester when foetuses start developing the neurological wiring needed to feel pain.
 And when it comes to premature babies in particular, research has shown they're not able to feel pain until 29 or 30 weeks.
-According to the American Congress of Obstetricians and Gynecologists, "no research since its publication has contradicted its findings" in the past decade.
+According to the American Congress of Obstetricians and Gynaecologists, "no research since its publication has contradicted its findings" in the past decade.

-Grossman told Refinery29 that there are two other reasons why anti-abortion activists claim that "an unborn child" is capable of experiencing pain: Fetuses can demonstrate reflexes at an early stage and the use of anesthesia in the rare occasions a fetus might need surgery.
+Grossman told Refinery29 that there are two other reasons why anti-abortion activists claim that "an unborn child" is capable of experiencing pain: Foetuses can demonstrate reflexes at an early stage and the use of anaesthesia in the rare occasions a foetus might need surgery.

-"A reflex is something that happens below the level of the brain, [it happens] at the level of the spinal cord, and that's not a sign of a fetus actually feeling pain," he explained.
-On the use of anesthesia, he said: "The main reason why that's done is to prevent the fetus from moving during the surgery.
+"A reflex is something that happens below the level of the brain, [it happens] at the level of the spinal cord, and that's not a sign of a foetus actually feeling pain," he explained.
+On the use of anaesthesia, he said: "The main reason why that's done is to prevent the foetus from moving during the surgery.
 Again, it's not done to prevent pain."

 Advertisement

 As of now, 17 states ban abortion at 20 weeks and anti-abortion politicians are pushing for even more extreme restrictions.
-In recent months, Iowa banned abortion at six weeks, while Mississippi prohibited and Louisiana wants to prohibit abortion at 15 weeks.
+In recent months, Iowa banned abortion at six weeks, while Mississippi and Louisiana prohibited abortion at 15 weeks.

 Trump, who anti-abortion activists call the "most pro-life president in history," was the first sitting president to address the Susan B. Anthony gala.
 The Republican, who used to consider himself pro-choice, is now open about his desire to overturn Roe v.
 Wade.